 How has the reality of L.A. life differed from these expectations?

 On day two in L.A., I was drinking with a pal (and now one of my best friends) Dustin Newsome at The Walker Inn, and Alex Day, who was working that day, told me that I would work harder than ever and enjoy an amazing quality of life.
 That turned out to be true.
 The next night, I went to Harvard & Stone—I had been once, five years before.
 By the end of that week, I was in love with L.A.
-The ethnic enclaves are incredible—there’s really quite a bit of breadth and depth to explore if you want to delve deep into the food and culture.
+There’s really quite a bit of breadth and depth to explore if you want to delve deep into the food and culture.
 Car-sharing services eliminate any need for a car, and I have a pool, which is the realization of a life-long desire for me.

 How are the New York and L.A. cocktail scenes different?